piotrC4/sonoff-homie/README.md

-[Homie](https://github.com/marvinroger/homie) based firmware for Sonoff wifi relay
+[Homie](https://github.com/marvinroger/homie) based firmware for Sonoff wifi relay or any other ESP8266 based relay.

 ## Features:
 * ON/OFF relay